 BGP Session Fees

-$100 setup fee, $50/month.
+Ranges from $100 setup fee & $50/month to $0 setup fee and $25/month depending on contract length.
 Certain colocation plans have BGP session fees waived.
 Please consult your individual colocation contract or account manager for details.

 Q: Can I use my own ASN?

 A: Yes but only if you have a BGP session.
 If you are not initiating a BGP session with us, we cannot announce under your ASN and the IP addresses will be announced under our ASN instead.
 We can utilize a ASN from the private space if you do not own an ASN but again, you will need to order a BGP session.

 Q: Do I have to pay the IPv4 or IPv6 Space announcement fees if we have a BGP Session?

 A: No, as long as you are taking care of the advertising of said space, you do not need to pay the IPv4 or IPv6 space fees.